armbian/documentation/docs/Hardware_Allwinner-A20.md

 Both kernels are stable and production ready, but you should use them for different purpuses since their basic support differ:

 - legacy: video acceleration, NAND support, connecting displays
-- vanilla: headless server, light desktop operations
+- mainline: headless server, light desktop operations

 ## Legacy ##
 System images with legacy kernel

-- Kernel [3.4.112](https://github.com/linux-sunxi/linux-sunxi) with large hardware support, headers and some firmware included
+- Kernel [3.4.x](https://github.com/linux-sunxi/linux-sunxi) with large hardware support, headers and some firmware included
 - Enabled audio devices: analog, 8 channel HDMI, spdif and I2S (if wired and enabled in HW configuration)
 - IR functional and preconfigured – tested with LG remote
 - [LIRC GPIO send and receive driver](https://github.com/igorpecovnik/lib/issues/135) – tested but unconfigured